Composite Spool Case Study

 Carbon Fiber Composite Spool Assemblies

-Custom silicone bladders were fabricated to support BIM molding of the carbon fiber shell in clamshell tooling.
+CSS fabricated custom silicone bladders to bladder mold the carbon fiber shell in clamshell tooling.
 Shell preforms were laid up over an internal form and infused with epoxy resin during the bladder molding process.
 The pultruded hollow core was bonded inside the molded shell using a quick set epoxy adhesive.

 Several carbon fiber composite spool prototypes were successfully fabricated and tested to demonstrate concept feasibility.
 CSS' composite spool design was found to be 30-40% lighter than its aluminum counterpart and the outer carbon fiber braid layer delivered the desired visual story.